 My story is rather mundane, truth be told.

-For as long as I can remember, I was dubbed a picky eater, which I was, but only when it came to certain foods.
+For as long as I can remember, I was dubbed a picky eater, which I certainly was, but only when it came to certain foods most people loved.
 It would be years, two decades, really, before I made the connection—before I realized that I wasn’t picky at all when it came to fruits, vegetables, nuts, or beans.
 The things I didn’t like were typically the foods other kids ate instead of finishing their vegetables: meat, cheese, butter, and eggs.

 In my early teens, I toyed with vegetarianism—I wouldn’t hear the word vegan for several more years.
 By then I’d learn to eat better in a world filled mostly with foods I couldn’t stand.
 Peanut butter still holds a special place in my heart after sustaining me for all those years.

 Despite not knowing there was a word for what I was feeling, my conscience gnawed at me.
 Eating animals was unethical; it was something that just felt entirely true.
 It was undeniable.
 It still is.

 When I was 21, I spent six weeks backpacking through Australia.
 We cooked a lot from our small camp stove, freeze-dried soups and the like.
 But when we were in the cities between parks for a night or two, we’d find a restaurant.
 On one of those occasions, I was eating a piece of pizza and found myself incapable of taking another bite.
 I’d always struggled to like cheese, but I enjoyed pizza like anyone.
 Not that day though.
 I would eat cheese a few more times, and although my memories are a bit fuzzy now, I recall a sense of regret each time—the line separating me from animal products growing thicker and deeper with every bite.